 Orbán is trying to circumvent the EU and hopes to strike bilateral deals with Trump – both in trade and defense.
 And seriously believes it can be better than being part of a 500 million single market and NATO.
 He acts as if their shared belief in populism would be enough to get a better deal for the country.

-Or maybe he just wants a better deal for his family – like Trump does.
+Or maybe he just wants a better deal for his own, little family – like Trump does.

 Paranoia and conspiracy theories are also becoming official policy